destinyae/developer-docs-1/docs/dynamic-tao/dtao-guide.md

 - Hence, this validator hotkey's local voting power, i.e., **local weight** = τ_in x hotkey's stake share = 5000 x 0.2 = 1000 TAO.

 :::tip Stake share → TAO-denominated voting power Hence, while the hotkey's stake share in this subnet is 20%, its actual local weight (local voting power) in the subnet is 1,000 TAO units.
-This is the power of dynamic TAO mechanism.
+This is the power of the dynamic TAO mechanism.
 It converts a hotkey's alpha stake share into an equivalent TAO-denominated voting power in the subnet.
 This makes alpha stakes comparable across different subnets, even though these subnets might have very different amounts of alpha tokens outstanding.
 :::

 ---